gauravn17/cse-15l-lab-reports/lab2.md

 I will be addressing the bug in the reversed() method from the ArrayExamples.java code.

--A failure inducing input for the reversed() method is the following:
+- A failure inducing input for the reversed() method is the following:

 public void testReversed1(){
 int input [] = {2,3,4,5,6};
 assertArrayEquals(new int[]{6,5,4,3,2},ArrayExamples.reversed(input));
 }

--An input that does not produce a failure is the following:
+- An input that does not produce a failure is the following:

 public void testReversed2(){
 int input []={};